byoungdale/scripts/README.md

 # scripts_for_work
-These are Python scripts I have written for work to help e save time
+These are Python scripts I have written to save time